About Bernhard Scully

 International horn soloist, Bernhard Scully, is currently the Associate Professor of Horn at the University of Illinois at Urbana-Champaign.
 He is a member of the University of Illinois Global STEAM and is Artistic Director of the non-profit 501(c)(3) Cormont Music.
 He spends most of his summer in the White Mountains of New Hampshire as both the Artistic Director of the Kendall Betts Horn Camp and as the horn player of the North Country Chamber Players.
 His solo career has spanned across many genres from classical, to jazz and beyond, including being the former long-time horn player of the Canadian Brass and former principal horn of the Saint Paul Chamber Orchestra.
 Among his many awards are top honors at numerous competitions, most notably being the first classical brass player to win a McKnight Fellowship for Performing Musicians.

 His most recent honor was being made a member of the University of Illinois College of Agricultural Consumer Environmental Sciences (ACES) “Global Academy”.
-His Global Academy Project is a partnership with a faculty colleague from the UI School of Engineering.
-The project combines music and engineering in a long-range cross-disciplinary research study focusing on the relationship between the cultural and technological epistemologies of rural/indigenous regions around the world.
-The long-term aspiration of the project is to establish meaningful and deep relationships with the people in each region (currently Aymara communities in Andean Bolivia, and Mende communities in Sierre Leone), learning about their music, culture, and technological practices, and ultimately helping them in the face of climate change.
-Rural/indigenous regions around the world are some of the most profoundly affected by climate change, so, taking into account the wishes of each community, this work will allow for facilitation in the form of community training.
-Coming from the standpoint of high respect and deference, this work will thereby empower the communities in ways that are acceptable to them and that easily integrate into their unique technological contexts.
+His Global Academy Project is a partnership with a faculty colleague, Ann-Perry Witmer from the UI School of Engineering.
+The project combines music and engineering in a long-range cross-disciplinary de-colonial research study focusing on the relationship between the cultural and technological epistemologies of rural/indigenous regions around the world.
+The long-term aspiration of the project is to establish meaningful and deep relationships with the people in each region (currently Aymara communities in Andean Bolivia, and Mende communities in Sierre Leone), learning about their place-based music, culture, and technological practices.
 On the musical end, this cross-cultural interdisciplinary exchange allows the horn to enter into areas it has likely never been a part, expanding it’s musical scope by integrating into diverse cultural contexts.
+The project will culminate in a book authored by the various project collaborators.

 As the Horn player of Canadian Brass, Bernhard annually toured the world over, is featured on many CD’s and videos, and performed in front of orchestras that included the New York Philharmonic, Philadelphia Orchestra, Detroit Symphony, Vancouver Symphony, National Arts Centre Orchestra, and the Toronto Symphony.
 The Canadian Brass have been featured guest artists at prestigious music events and festivals including, Music Academy of the West, Oregon Bach Festival, Banff Centre For the Arts, Texas Music Educators Convention, Midwest Band and Orchestra Clinic, Chautauqua Festival, Schleswig-Holstein Festival, NAMM Convention, and numerous others.